 PG&E's electricity generation profile has changed significantly over time, with an increasing percentage of renewables in its power mix.
 The 2010 FEIR reported that in 2007, PG&E generated 12 percent of its total electricity through renewable sources, including biomass, small hydroelectric, geothermal, and wind.
-The remainder of PG&E's generation portfolio in 2007 included natural gas combustion (47 percent), nuclear fission (23 percent), large-scale hydroelectric (13 percent), coal combustion (4 percent), and other sources (1 percent).141 In 2022, PG&E generated 38 percent of its total electricity through renewable sources, while the statewide average was 36 percent.142 The remainder of PG&E's generation portfolio in 2022 included nuclear fission (49 percent), large-scale hydroelectric (7 percent), and natural gas combustion (5 percent).
+The remainder of PG&E's generation portfolio in 2007 included natural gas combustion (47 percent), nuclear fission (23 percent), large-scale hydroelectric (13 percent), coal combustion (4 percent), and other sources (1 percent).137 In 2017, PG&E generated 33 percent of its total electricity through renewable statewide average was 29 percent.138 The remainder of PG&E's generation portfolio in 2017 included natural gas combustion (20 percent), nuclear fission (27 percent), large-scale hydroelectric (18 percent), and unspecified sources of power (2 percent).

 Mitigation measure MM GC-2 from the 2010 FEIR requires all new residential units to be 15 percent more energy efficient than under the 2008 Title 24 standards.
-The 2019 and 2022 Title 24 standards go well beyond the reduction required in MM GC-2 in terms of building energy efficiency; therefore, electricity use efficiency by the 2024 Modified Project Variant is expected to be higher than the Project analyzed in the 2010 FEIR.
-In 2019, MM GC-2 was updated to comply with the current energy efficiency standards.
-The 2024 Modified Project Variant will continue to comply with the latest energy efficiency standards.
+The current 2019 Title 24 standards go well beyond the reduction required in MM GC-2 in terms of building energy efficiency; therefore, electricity use by the 2019 Modified Project Variant is expected to be lower than the Project analyzed in the 2010 FEIR.
+In 2018, MM GC-2 was modified to require compliance with the 2016 Standards for Title 24 Part 6 energy efficiency standards for homes and businesses.
+However, the new 2019 Title 24 standards further improve energy efficiency and the 2019 Modified Project Variant would be subject to these standards.
+The 2019 standards would exceed the 15 percent requirement.
+Therefore, MM GC-2 would be updated to comply with current energy efficiency standards.